 #14: Zumba

 Zumba and other forms of dance can provide a fun cardio workout.
-You can usually find free videos online or simply turn on your favorite upbeat music and choreograph your own routine.
+You can go to a class, find free videos online, or simply turn on your favorite upbeat music and choreograph your own routine.

 #15: Rollerblading